Journal of Religion and Violence

 Your review should begin with the book information, then the body of your review, and then your name and affiliation (if an independent scholar, name plus city and country of residence) at the end.
 Please cite your book in the following style:

 Book Title and subtitle [English translation if necessary].
 Author(s) or Editor(s).
 City, State or Country: Publisher and year of publication year.
 Number of front matter pages (roman numerals) + number of text pages.
 Format (hardback, paperback, ebook).
 Price (sometimes provided in multiple currencies).
 ISBN.
-All reviews should be submitted as email attachments to Erez DeGolan at [email protected].
+All reviews should be submitted as email attachments to John Soboslai at [email protected] .

-As a condition of publication in the Journal of Religion and Violence, authors must complete a publication agreement that gives the journal permission to publish the author's work.
+As a condition of publication in the Journal of Religion and Violence, authors must complete a publication agreement that gives the journal permission to publish and preserve the author's work.
+There are two options:

-The standard publication agreement ensures publication in the journal in all formats, and preserves the author's right to reuse the manuscript in any other publication the author may write or edit.
-There is no charge to the author for submission or publication.
+The Standard publication agreement ensures publication in the journal in all formats, and confirms the author's right to reuse the manuscript in any other publication the author may write or edit.
+The journal's Open Access Archiving Policy applies to articles published with this agreement.
+No payment is required for submission or publication.

-An open access publication agreement is available for authors who wish to make their articles freely accessible.
-It ensures publication with a Creative Commons Attribution-NonCommercial 3.0 Unported License (CC-BY-NC 3.0) that gives everyone the unlimited right to copy, download or use the text for non-commercial purposes.
-This option is sustained by a one-time open access fee.
+The Open Access publication agreement ensures publication with a Creative Commons Attribution-NonCommercial License (CC-BY-NC) that gives everyone the unlimited right to copy, download or use the published version of the text for non-commercial purposes.
+This option is sustained by an open access publishing fee.